• Skip to primary navigation

 Chocolate cake

-2. In a bowl, mix and sift together the dry ingredients: cake flour, cocoa powder, baking soda, baking powder and salt.
+2. Whisk together the cake flour, cocoa powder, baking soda, baking powder, and salt.

-3. In another bowl, mix together the buttermilk and cooled black coffee and set aside.
+3. Mix the buttermilk with the cooled coffee and set aside.

-4. In the bowl of a mixer, mix the oil with the sugar, then add the eggs and vanilla extract and mix for at least 3 minutes with an electric mixer.
+4. Beat the oil and sugar, then add the eggs and vanilla and mix for about 3 minutes until pale and smooth.

 Raspberry filling